 The same holds true for those with eczema and dermatitis, a good diet plan can bring about a huge change in the symptoms.
-It makes sense to change your diet as soon as possible if you have psoriasis, or more likely as soon as you’ve had enough of the itchy, scaly red skin that always seems to irritate you either by the symptoms felt on a daily basis, like showering for some, or with the unsightly lesions you would rather be rid of.
+It makes sense to change your diet as soon as possible if you have psoriasis, or more likely as soon as you’ve had enough of the itchy, scaly red skin that always seems to irritate you, either by the symptoms felt on a daily basis, like showering for some, or by the unsightly lesions you would rather be rid of.

 We tend to take great skin for granted, but for those who have psoriasis they certainly don’t.
 The best diet for the psoriatic patient is a fresh whole foods diet with minimal animal fat, ample protein such as fish or a whole grain and an abundance of fresh fruits and vegetables.